 Step 2: AP requirements[13/1510r2]

+If the AP is not connected to, or does not recognize the Authentication server identified by the STA using the realm in the keyName-NAI field of the EAP-Initiate/Re-auth message, then the AP shall send Authentication frame with Status set to <ANA+1>, “Authentication rejected due to Unknown Authentication Server” to the non-AP STA.

 If the Authentication Server responds with a failure indication, then the AP shall produce an Authentication frame with the Authentication algorithm number set to "Fast Initial Link Setup authentication" <ANA-1> (see 8.4.1.1 (Authentication Algorithm Number field))[13/1510r2] and the Status set to 15 (Authentication rejected because of challenge failure).
 If the Authentication Server responds with a success indication (including the associated EAP-RP rMSK), then the AP shall generate its own nonce and construct an Authentication frame for the STA.
 This frame shall contain the FILS wrapped data which encapsulates EAP-Finish/Re-auth packet received from the Authentication Server.
 In addition, if PFS is used, the Element field of the Authentication frame sent by the AP contains the AP's ephemeral public key.
 In this frame, the AP shall set the Authentication sequence number to (2).[13/1510r2]